cloudmesh-community/fa18-523-60/paper/paper.md

 $ from mongoengine import connect connect('cloudmesh_community')
 ```
-Similarly, to the MongoClient, MongoEngine uses the local host and
+Similarly to the MongoClient, MongoEngine uses the local host and
-port (27017) by default, however, the *connect()* function also allows
+port 27017 by default, however, the *connect()* function also allows
-to specify other host and port arguments as well [@www-connecting].
+specifying other hosts and port arguments as well [@www-connecting].

 `$ connect('cloudmesh_community', host='196.185.1.62', port=16758)`